 First, as with all prospecting, remember that you don’t have to be the expert.

 When I started out in this profession, I thought I had to present myself as the expert.
 So, I tried to learn all the facts I could about the company and the product.
 But ultimately, that approach failed.
-There was simply no way for me to know everything.
+There was simply no way for me to know everything and seriously, who wants a presenter that is a ‘know it all’?
 My prospects would ask questions that stumped me, and so they knew I wasn’t the expert I claimed to be.
 Plus, this approach just wasn’t duplicatable.
 Other distributors on my team weren’t necessarily willing to put as much effort as me into learning everything they could.
 And so, I became the “go-to” guy for every single presentation.
 It was exhausting, and the results weren’t worth it.

 So, don’t worry about being the expert.
 You don’t need to be.
 What you need to be is a consultant who can connect your prospects to tools, events, or other distributors to help them become educated.
 If the prospect asks you a question you don’t know the answer to, don’t panic.
 Just help guide them to the answer.